Virginia Truck Accident Lawyer

 There are endless reasons why truck accidents happen and as a Virginia truck accident lawyer can attest, each cause requires a different legal approach.
 Truck accidents are very different from car accidents because very often the injuries are far more serious.
 Hiring an attorney who focuses on truck accidents can help ensure you have the strongest case to take to trial.

-- Overloaded truck
+- Overloaded or unsecured truck

 - Drunk or distracted driving

 When a truck driver acts negligently or carelessly, they, as well as the trucking company might be liable for the accident.
 For example, when the victim’s attorney proves that the trucking company did not perform a background check or properly train the employee who caused the accident.
 They can be held accountable in what is called “vicarious liability”.
 The legal term refers to a type of strict liability where one party, such as an employer, can be held partially liable under the law for the actions of another party, such as an employee.
 A lawsuit can include more than one defendant, and your attorney from MartinWren, P.C. can determine who to name after looking into your case.
 A Virginia truck accident lawyer may suggest pursuing a lawsuit against the employer if they knowingly hired a driver with a history of reckless driving.
 That holds the employer responsible for the negligent hiring, training, or supervision of their employee.
 Trucking companies have a responsibility to the public to ensure they are hiring safe and responsible drivers and can be held accountable for violating this responsibility.
 If they fail to follow practices that ensure the public’s safety the company can be pursued under criminal law.